 Distinctly stratified, easily separable layers of samples are analyzed as subsamples of the whole and are reported separately for each discernible layer.
 All analyses are derived from calibrated visual estimate and measured in area percent unless otherwise noted.
 The report applies to the standards or procedures identified and to the sample(s) tested.
 The test results are not necessarily indicated or representative of the qualities of the lot from which the sample was taken or of apparently identical or similar products, nor do they represent an ongoing quality assurance program unless so noted.
 These reports are for the exclusive use of the addressed client and that they will not be reproduced wholly or in part for adversing or other purposes over our signature or in connection with our name without special written permission.
 The report shall not be reproduced except in full, without written approval by our laboratory.
 The samples not destroyed in testing are retained a maximum of thirty days.
 The laboratory measurement of uncertainty for the test method is approximately less than 1 by area percent.
-Accreditation Program for selected test method for asbestos.
+Accreditation Program for selected test method for absetsos.
 The accreditation or any reports generated by this laboratory.
-Jaboratory Accreditation Program for selected test method for asbestos.
-The accreditation or any reports generated by this laboratory in oway constitutes or implies product certification, approval, or endorsement by the National Institute of Standards and Technology.
-The report must not be used by the client to claim product certification, approval, or endorsement the Maxima Institute of Standards and Technology.
-The report must not be used by the client to claim product certification, approval, or endorsement the standards and Technology.
-The server is a not be used by the client to claim product certification, approval, or endorsement the standards and Technology is a standard and the standards and the server application approxing and similar non-friable organically bound materials.
+Jaboratory Accreditation Program for selected test method for absetsot.
+The product certification, approval, or endorsement by the National Institute of Standards and Technology.
+To report must not be used by the client to claim product certification, approval, or endorsement the Mational Institute of Standards and Technology.
+The report must not be used by the client to claim product certification, approval, or endorsement the Standards and Technology.
+The samples of the client to claim product certification, approval, or endorsement the technology and the standards and Technology.
+The report must not be used by the client to claim product certification, approval, or endorsement the standards and Technology are consistently reliable in detecting asbestos in floor coverings and similar non-fr